Common deviations related to data-handling, etc. in investigator-initiated trials

 The responsible investigator/sponsor/inspector must be able to review a readable audit trail.

-Risk-based procedures are expected to be in place for audit trail review.
+Risk-based procedures are expected to be in place for audit trail review and review of remaining relevant metadata.
 The audit trail review must focus on critical data and systems.
 These procedures are typically trial-specific as critical data and systems vary between different trials.
 The completion of an audit trail review should generally be documented.
 A data review is expected to be made on an ongoing basis, unless otherwise justified.
 This may be a manual process and/or a process based on technologies facilitating large volumes of data.

 A data review can be used for example to identify missing data, discover signs of data manipulation, identify unexpected/abnormal data/’outliers’, discover the use of alternative source data (if direct entry into the system of data is expected), identify incorrect data processing (e.g. non-automatic calculations), discover system errors, and identify any need for extra training of users, e.g. patients or site personnel.

-Principal investigators should also be able to access the audit trail of their own data, and should, if necessary, be instructed on how to gain access.
+Principal investigators should be able to access the audit trail of their own data, and should, if necessary, be instructed on how to gain access.
 Audit trails must be visible at field level ‘live’ in the system, but the full audit trail must also be available as a dynamic data set.
 This is fulfilled if, for example, the audit trail can be exported to an Excel file.
 This makes it possible to identify problems of a more systematic nature across patients and sites.

 During our GCP inspections, we found major and critical deviations related to audit trail/metadata.
 For example, in a given period, a sufficient audit trail was missing, the investigator trial sites could not access the audit trail, data on monitor queries were missing and the audit trail for users who had been active in the system compared to their allocated accesses was missing.